Sweetness can be deceptive.

 Seriously.
 We’re not talking about putting the “fun” in dysfunctional here.

-As Suzette struggles to maintain her relationship with both her husband and her daughter, as well as her hold on her sanity, Hanna’s behaviour escalates dramatically, setting the stage for some genuinely jaw-dropping and creepy moments.
+As Suzette struggles to maintain her relationship with both her husband and her daughter, as well as her hold on her sanity, Hanna’s behavior escalates dramatically, setting the stage for some genuinely jaw-dropping and creepy moments.
 And moments where you to grab the main characters around the collar and yell “What the ACTUAL HECK!”.

 But, I get it.
 I really do.